Tatos23/Tatos23/README.md

-<h3 align="left">About me:</h3>
+<h3 align="left">💫 About me:</h3>

-- I'm a passionate learner | Computer Engineering student at the GUC
+- 💪 I'm a passionate learner | Computer Engineering student at the GUC

 - 🌱 I’m currently learning **React**